 Ludisia 'Black Jewel' Orchid

-+ Comes in a 6" plastic container.
++ Comes in a 6" plastic container with hanger.

 In often overlooked orchid, the Ludisia Discolor is known more for its showy dark leaves with pinstripes than for its flowers.
 These are often found thriving in damp forest floors and the high mountains of China and Southeast Asia.
 This use to be a prolific plant in the Malaysian environment, but due to the illegal trade and poaching of exotic orchids from their natural habitats, this plant has seen a rapid decline in numbers.
 As responsible sellers, we make sure that our orchids are propagated via stems from mother plants grown in local greenhouses.